h4cker73/Calculator/README.md

 #########################################################

-Don't forget to start the script and follow me..
+Don't forget to star the script and follow me..
 -------------------------------------------------
 GOOD LUCK ALL :)
 --------------------------------------------------------